Rich and velvety chocolate buttercream frosting with heaps of chocolate flavor. Ideal to spread on cakes or to pipe onto cupcakes.

 Chocolate Buttercream Frosting

-- Add softened butter to the bowl of your stand mixer and starting at slow speed gradually increase speed and beat for 3 minutes until pale in color.
+- Add softened butter to the bowl of your stand mixer and starting at slow speed gradually increase speed and beat until smooth and pale in color.

-- Add the powdered sugar and cocoa powder, vanilla extract, milk and instant espresso powder and starting at slow speed and gradually increasing speed beat for another 5-6 minutes until very fluffy and smooth.
+- Add the powdered sugar and cocoa powder, vanilla extract, milk and instant espresso powder and starting at slow speed and gradually increasing speed beat for a few minutes until very fluffy and smooth.

 - Powdered sugar is also called Icing Sugar.